 What are Mine Radio Systems?
 Mine Radio Systems are a type of radio communication system that can provide voice, data, and video communications to people in hazardous areas such as mines.
-These systems are especially important for mining operations where there is the risk of explosion or fire.
+These systems are important for mining operations.
+A place where there is the risk of explosion or fire.

-These systems operate on 3.5 kHz channels from 4 to 11 MHz and have a range up to 2500 meters depending on the frequency.
-The frequencies themselves are not the UHF or VHF frequencies as in MSF (Mining Safety and Health) systems but rather low-band or high-band.
+These systems operate on 3.5 kHz channels from 4 to 11 MHz.
+They have a range of up to 2500 meters depending on the frequency.
+The frequencies themselves are not the UHF or VHF frequencies as in MSF (Mining Safety and Health) systems.
+But rather low-band or high-band.
 The way in which they operate is very similar to the MSF systems, except that they use different frequency ranges.
-Hence, there is no concern of interference.
+Hence, there is no concern about interference.
 The amount of signal required in a mine setting is significantly higher than that used in an MSF system.
-Therefore more power can be used, which will allow for a greater range.
+Therefore you can use more power, which will allow for a greater range.

 Why Are Mine Radio Systems Important?

 Mines are dangerous places to work, producing large amounts of hazardous materials such as methane.
-Any explosive atmosphere can cause a spark that could trigger an explosion that could destroy the mine, buildings or even kill workers.
+Any explosive atmosphere can cause a spark that could trigger an explosion and destroy the mine or even kill workers.

-Because of this danger, employees in a mine must be communicated if there is an emergency, and the safest way to do so is through radio communication.
-Once the mine is flooded, it can be extremely difficult to communicate with people in the mine.
-Mine radio systems allow people in the mine to be communicated with if there is an emergency and allow for routine operations.
+Because of this danger, employees in a mine must be communicated if there is an emergency.
+The safest way to do so is through radio communication.
+It can be difficult to communicate with mine workers once the mine floods.
+Mine radio systems allow people in the mine to communicate if there is an emergency and allow for routine operations.